owncloud/QA/Desktop/OAuth2_support.md

 #### Branding

 Some branding options alter the normal wizard flow, skipping pages or auto-filling some fields.
-These have to be considered when using OAuth as authentication method on account-creation time. (ref. https://github.com/owncloud/client/issues/5914)
+These have to be considered when using OAuth as authentication method at account-creation time. (ref. https://github.com/owncloud/client/issues/5914)

 - Authentication method: `Theme::forceConfigAuthType()` -> force a different auth method (normally OAuth has priority)
     - **TBD** if additional "force X auth" branding configuration would be required. ref. https://github.com/owncloud/client/issues/5914#issuecomment-316641336